12ff806/12ff806.github.io/_posts/2017-07-10-install-archlinux.md

 # grub-mkconfig -o /boot/grub/grub.cfg
 ```

-exit from the chroot environment and reboot
+Exit from the chroot environment and reboot
 -------------------------------------------

 ```sh